Five steps to healthier soil, even in drought

 How do farmers and ranchers make a living when they can’t predict how much rain is going to fall to grow their crops?

-It’s a question Tance Hermann, district conservationist with the Natural Resources Conservation Service (NRCS), posed to a group of about 50 at the 2022 South Dakota Rural Women in Ag conference Oct.
+It’s a question Tanse Herrmann, State Rangeland Soil Health Specialist with the Natural Resources Conservation Service (NRCS), posed to a group of about 50 at the 2022 South Dakota Rural Women in Ag conference Oct.
 7.

 Drought is inevitable, but there are things that landowners can do to protect the health of their soil no matter the moisture level.

-Note: Editor's Note: This story has been updated to reflect the correct spelling of Herrmann's name and his title, a description of bulk density, soil consistency and over-grazing's impact on the soil.